TolikPylypchuk/SharpHook/docs/articles/migration.md

 would require bumping the major version.
 Instead, changes to these interfaces are usually treated as minor version updates since they are not expected to break client code.

+## Version 6 to 7

+Version 7 contains only a couple breaking changes and most of them are in SharpHook.Reactive.

+`SimpleReactiveGlobalHook` was renamed to `ReactiveGlobalHook`.

+`RunAsync` in `IReactiveGlobalHook` now returns a `Task` instead of an `IObservable<Unit>`.
+If you want to have `IObservable<Unit>` instead, you should wrap the returned task.

+Other breaking changes only require recompilation and don't require changing any code (unless reflection is used).

+The `Run`, `RunAsync`, and `Stop` methods as well as the `IsRunning` and `IsDisposed` properties were moved from `IGlobalHook` and `IReactiveGlobalHook` into `IBasicGlobalHook` which both `IGlobalHook` and `IReactiveGlobalHook` now extend.

+`ReactiveLogSourceAdapter` now contains a single constructor with a default second parameter instead of two constructors.

 ## Version 5 to 6

 Version 6 contains multiple breaking changes, so you will most probably need to change your code to upgrade.